ArchipelagoMW/Archipelago/worlds/oot/docs/setup_en.md

 - Under N64 enable "Use Expansion Slot".
 This is required for savestates to work.
   (The N64 menu only appears after loading a ROM.)

-It is strongly recommended to associate N64 rom extensions (\*.n64, \*.z64) to the BizHawk we've just installed.
+It is strongly recommended to associate N64 rom extensions (\*.n64, \*.z64) to the EmuHawk we've just installed.
 To do so, we simply have to search any N64 rom we happened to own, right click and select "Open with...", unfold the list that appears and select the bottom option "Look for another application", then browse to the BizHawk folder and select EmuHawk.exe.